 Course Structure: This course includes five modules.
 Each module consists of instructional videos, written lectures, an assignment, and discussion forums.
 When you enroll, you receive immediate access to the first module.
 You'll receive a new module each week.
 You can access your course at any time, from any device.
 Students may also submit questions for video response by the instructor.

 Goals and Outcomes: You will leave this class with a clear understanding of how to write a novel.
 You'll get a firm grasp on key elements of narrative craft that make up a novel: characterization, point of view, setting and description, and suspense.
 You'll write your opening chapter and several scenes and chapters.

 Who will benefit from this course?
 This course is suitable for writers who want to begin a novel or continue work on a novel-in progress.
 No previous workshop experience is required.

-This course is the first course in the Novel Writing Master Class Series.
+Novel Writing Master Class 1 is the first course in the Novel Writing Master Class Series.

 The next course in the series is Novel Writing Master Class 2: Dialogue, Structure, Theme and Voice, Revision, & Novel Endings.

 If you already have a clear understanding of narrative craft and want to focus solely on plot, you can skip the first two courses and just enroll in Novel Writing Master Class 3: PLOTTING THE NOVEL.

 If you have any questions about how the classes work or which one is right for you, please send an email to firstname.lastname@example.org and I'll get back to you right away!